Logo

 Consistently making on-time payments can help keep your credit scores high.
 Missed payments can happen, but it’s important to get caught up on your bills as soon as possible.
 Over time, if you’re able to demonstrate a more positive payment history, your credit score will likely improve.

-Credit Utilization: 30%
+Credit utilization: 30%

 Credit utilization is the amount you owe compared to your available credit.
 It’s calculated as a percentage and is the second most important factor in determining your credit scores.
 For example, if you have a $200 balance on a credit card with a $1,000 limit, then your utilization on that card is 20%.
 Credit-scoring models usually calculate utilization for each of your accounts separately as well as your total credit utilization across all accounts.[2]